Android4Lumia/android4lumia.github.io/faq.md

 ### Can I install GApps (Google Apps)?

 Yes, you can, but keep in mind that installing GApps will make your device run very slow.
+This is recommended only on 525/526.

 ### Are these ROMs stable enough to use on my daily driver phone?